NamaiyianSaidimu/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles - A script that displays the current directory contents, including hidden files, using the long format.

 5-listfilesdigitonly - A script that displays the current directory contents in long format, including the hidden files and with the user and group IDs displayed numerically.

+6-firstdirectory - A script that creates a directory named my_first_directory in the /tmp/ directory.